openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the standardized representation of this rectangle..
+Get the standardized representation of this rectangle.

+"Standardized" rectangles are rectangles whose width and height are positive.
 For more information about standardized rectangles, see the discussion of the standardize() method.

 Returns: the Standardized version of this ofRectangle.